Submitty/submitty.github.io/_docs/instructor/rainbow_grades/manual_setup.md

    make pull
    ```

+   This will ask for your password on the server, and then it should
-   This should copy those files to this local directory:
+   copy those files to this local directory:

    ```
    grades_summary/raw_data/<username>_summary.json